light2802/dns-client-server/client/README.md

 dns_client

 A simple dns client like nslookup
-Shows all answers sent by the dns server (well currently only shows A,AAAA,MX, CNAME)
+Shows all answers sent by the dns server (well currently only shows A,AAAA,MX,CNAME, NS, SOA)

 ## Compiling